hal9ai/hal9/website/learn/code/webapis.md

         )
 ```

-In this code, note how the `api_key` extracted from the `authorization` header is _not_ your Hal9 token, but the OpenAI token sent by the Hal9 proxy.
+In this code, note how the `openai_key` extracted from the `authorization` header is _not_ your Hal9 token, but the OpenAI token sent by the Hal9 proxy.
 A client call could look like this (we use `curl` for simplicity):

 ```bash
 HAL9_TOKEN=<yourtoken>